 The 19 participants joining us for the third round of FLIER (June 2022 – June 2024) are:

-- Dr Alex Casson, Reader (Associate Professor), Department of Electrical and Electronic Engineering, University of Manchester
+- Professor Alex Casson, Professor of Biomedical Engineering, University of Manchester

-- Professor Joan Condell, School of Computing, Engineering and Intelligent Systems, Ulster University
+- Professor Joan Condell, Professor of Intelligent Technologies, Ulster University

 - Professor Bibek Gooptu, Professor of Respiratory Biology, University of Leicester